kaihara/kwp71scan/README.md

 [ ] PCB board design.
 [ ] Create Trial production.
 [ ] In-vehicle Trial product testing.

-# kwp71scan
-Car scan tool using kwp71(key word protcol 71).I'm making it for Alfa Romeo 155.
-For now.

 # Status
 Using Arduino and L9637D, it is made to communicate with ECU and immobilizer unit.
 Currently, Arduino is used, but in the future it may be replaced with a microcomputer such as PIC.